 - a photocopied head shot photo of each child

 - the photocopied pictures of each child's grandparent(s) collected earlier

-- the completed "Just Grandma and Me" or "Just Grandpa and Me" sheets shown below
+- the completed "Just Grandma and Me" or "Just Grandpa and Me" (click the link to download)

 - Before beginning the activity, spend some time helping each child complete the "Just Grandma and Me" or "Just Grandpa and Me" sheets.
 The child will dictate, while you write their response.

 - Explain to the children that they will be making pictures of themselves spending time with their grandparent(s).

 - Demonstrate to the students how to draw a stick figure.
 Be sure to include the body, arms and legs...but do not include the head this time.

 - Give students time to create their head-less stick drawings.
 They should draw themselves and whoever they have a photo of.
 If they have a photo of both grandma and grandpa, they should make separate pictures for each one.
 Or, if the grandma and grandpa are husband/wife, the child would draw a picture of themselves with grandma on one side and grandpa on the other.
 If the child has two sets of grandparents, you may wish to complete two of the pictures in the classroom, and send the other two pictures home to be completed at a later time.
 The picture should show the child holding hands with the grandparent, if possible.

 - Once the drawings are complete, help the children cut out the heads and faces of the photocopied photos provided.
 You may need to lightly draw a circle around the heads for the child to use as a guide when cutting.

 - Students will glue the photocopied heads onto the stick figure bodies they have drawn.